sriharshith-2006/sriharshith-2006/README.md

 ## 📊 Student Performance Analysis

-Performed Exploratory Data Analysis to understand how various academic and lifestyle factors influence student performance.

-### Covered
+An Exploratory Data Analysis project investigating how academic and lifestyle factors — study hours, attendance, sleep patterns, and extracurricular involvement — influence student performance.
+The analysis involved cleaning raw survey/academic data, engineering comparable features, and running correlation analysis to identify which factors had the strongest relationship with outcomes.
+Findings were communicated through visualizations that highlight trends not obvious from the raw numbers alone, turning the dataset into actionable insights.

 - Data Cleaning
 - Feature Analysis